Affirmations or Improvement?

 The role of board oversight for privately held businesses is illustrative; and therefore a potentially uncomfortable but fruitful topic for the traditional, middle-market, industrial manufacturing firms for whom I often consult.

 The NACD (National Association of Corporate Directors - of which I am a Governance Fellow) publishes volumes of data from surveys they conduct among public and private company directors.
-The 2017-2018 Private Company Governance Survey highlights some challenges for private company boards.
+The 2017-2018 Private Company Governance Survey1 highlights some challenges for private company boards.
 Additionally, a recent NACD (Boston) event sponsored by Ernst & Young explored the role of independent directors before and after liquidity events.
 What follows are a couple highlights and observations for private company owners.

 - Only 18% have a standing strategy committee